 Content Management System (CMS) makes website creation easy.
-Before the content management system, creating a website needed you to understand HTML and CSS.
+Creating a website before the content management system needed you to understand HTML and CSS.
 Depending on the complexity, further knowledge of other languages may be required to make the whole website function together.

 The Content Management System is somewhat like a ready-to-cook meal.